 I’m a big dog lover and enjoy walking my dog Luna In my spare time.
 Favourite hobbies are reading, listening to live music and going to the theatre.

-Hi, my name is Billy and my job is to help young people aged 12-15 to get their views heard in decisions that will affect their experience of school.
+Hi, my name is Marie and my job is to help young people aged 12-15 to get their views heard in decisions that will affect their experience of school.

 Hi I’m Cat and I’m responsible for raising awareness of children’s rights and the help My Rights, My Say offers.